-These consolidated financial statements have been prepared in accordance with Financial Accounting Standards ('FAS') issued by the Accounting and Auditing Organization for Islamic Financial Institutions ('AAOIFI'), and applicable provisions of Qatar Commercial Companies Law No. 11 of 2015 and applicable provisions of Qatar Central Bank's rules and regulations.
+These consolidated financial statements have been prepared in accordance with Financial Accounting Standards ('FAS') issued by the Accounting and Auditing Organization for Islamic Financial Institutions ('AAOIFI').

 In accordance with the provisions of the Articles of Association of the Company, which require the segregation and separate reporting of transactions and balances relating to policyholders and shareholders, all risks and rewards arising from the takaful business are attributable to the policyholders and the consolidated financial statements have been prepared accordingly.